-1. Prepare the TLC elution chamber.
-Load the elution chamber with approx. 0.5 cm in height of eluent A. Cover it with a Petri dish.
-Wait for the eluent to saturate the air in the TLC elution chamber.
+1. Prepare the elution chamber.
+Load the elution chamber with ca 0.5 cm in height of eluent A. Cover it with a Petri dish.
+Wait for the eluent to saturate the atmosphere in the elution chamber.

 2. Prepare your samples.
-You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial labelled TLC standard (referred as S on the TLC).
+You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial labeled TLC standard (referred as S on the TLC).
 You have also kept a small sample of your crude product (vial C) and your recrystallized product (vial R) in two other amber glass vials.
-Add approx. 1 mL of ethanol in each of the vials in order to dissolve the samples.
+Add ca 1 mL of ethanol in each of the vials in order to dissolve the samples.

 3. Prepare your TLC plate.
 Use a pencil to draw carefully the start line (1 cm above the bottom of the plate) and mark the positions in order to spot the 3 samples.
 Label them S (Starting material), C (Crude product) and R (Recrystallized product), as described in Figure 3.
 On the top left of the plate, write your Student Code.
-On the top right of the plate, write the eluent you will use (first Eluent A, then Eluent B).
+On the top right of the plate, write the eluent you use (first with Eluent A, then other plate for Eluent B).
 Spot the three samples on the plate, using capillary spotters.

 4. Perform the TLC analysis.
-Using tweezers, insert the TLC plate into the TLC elution chamber and cover it with the Petri dish.
+Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate airdry.
+Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry.